khinthu01/Cooky/README.md

 ```
 ![picture alt](model_compare.PNG "Title is optional")

-6. A training pipeline was created using Microsoft Azure Machine Learning Designer.
-The model was scored and evaluated before an inference pipeline was created.
+6. The recipe_corpus.csv was registered as a dataset in Machine Learning Studio and then a training pipeline was created using Machine Learning Designer.
+7. The method and difficulty columns were selected from the dataset and the text was preprocessed (cleaned) to remove numbers, special characters, stop words, etc.
+8. Ngrams were then extracted using the same settings as with the TfidfVectorizer.
+The results dataset was set to a split data module for training while the vocabulary generated was exported for use in the inference pipeline.
+10. The model was scored and evaluated.
-7. The model was deployed.
+11. An inference pipeline was created and the model was deployed.

 # Implementation